jboss-openshift/ce-testsuite/eap/README.md

 ###### Optional ce-arq parameteres
   - -Dtest=**The test class name, if you want to run only one test, otherwise all tests will be executed**
   - -Dkubernetes.ignore.cleanup=true **(default is false), It will ignore the resources cleanup, so you can take a look in the used pods for troubleshooting**
-  - -DAbortOnFirstFailure=true **Abort the execution of the test upon the first failure.** This is useful for debugging/troubleshooting purposes.
-It will leave behind all created artifacts, like logs and the whole namespace/project.
-It's up to you do the cleaning.

 > **All those are java parameters, so use -D.**
 ___